wjgroup/k8s-blue-green-demo/README.md

 >There are 2 mapping yamls: `mapping-B.yaml` and `mapping-B-https.yaml`, the `mapping-B-https.yaml` forces ambassador to originate HTTPS connection with service/pods, which will be used when later we try out HTTPS related features.

-After deployed you should be able to use below the commands to access them
+After deployment you should be able to use below the commands to access them
 ```
 $ curl http://<external ip>/api/api/values
 $ curl http://<external ip>/api-b/api/values